-Online bookmakers like to entice new customers with a “Welcome Bonus” which can be as much as £200 in the case of the bet365 bonus.
+Online bookmakers like to entice new customers with a “Welcome Bonus”.
 While they are handing out this “free money” in the anticipation that you will lose it (and much more), with the help of bettingexpert tips and informative How To articles, we know that won’t be the case.

 Bookmakers also like to attract new customers (and reward existing customers) with regular tennis free bets and promotional offers.
 These most often come in the form of risk free bets, enhanced odds offers and insurance bets.
 You can read more about free bet and promotional offers below.

 While it will never replace betting on the overall outcome of matches or tournaments, in-play betting provides shrewd tennis bettors with another avenue for generating profits as betting tennis live can be highly profitable.
-Some bookmaker such as bet365 offer an incredible array of in play tennis betting options.
+Some bookmakers offer an incredible array of in play tennis betting options.
 But the truth is, most bookmakers now offer a great range of markets for betting on tennis in play.

 Tennis Live Streaming